-I’m not sure which village this was, where we stopped for lunch.
+I don’t remember the name of the village where we stopped for lunch, or whether I even asked.
 But aside from not being the one with the school, it has a curious trait.
-In this Hindu and Buddhist land, there is a chapel here.
+In this Hindu and Buddhist land, there is a Christian chapel here.

 In a way, you could say that trekking in the Annapurnas is easy.

 You don’t need to make camp and pack up afterwards, since there are guesthouses all along the way.
-I’d venture to say that it’s even more sustainable to stay in a guesthouse, because your presence in the Conservation Area would then provide a means of livelihood for the people who dwell there.
+I’d even venture to say that it’s more sustainable to stay in a guesthouse, because it increases the economic benefit of your presence in the Conservation Area, for the people who dwell there.

-In one such stop we met Madge and Anna, two Italian women trekking together in Annapurna.
+At one such stop we met Madge and Anna, two Italian women trekking together.
 I can’t now remember why we stopped by there.
-But they were seeking to buy bottled water – except that in their tiredness, they asked the lady at the counter for wine!
+But I remember that they were seeking to buy bottled water – except that in their tiredness, they asked the lady at the counter for wine!

 How Italian!
 They remarked of themselves, as we laughed together over the mistake.

-Your party encounters a band of travelers halfway up the hill.
+As you trek through the wilderness, your party encounters a band of travellers halfway up the hill.
 The leader hails you and asks where you’re from.
 You tell him.

 Roll d20 against Charisma.
 Success!

-One of them gives you provisions.
-[Meal +1] Another gives your leader a Graduated Walking Stick (+2 Endurance; -1 Dexterity unless used with Skill: Walking Stick).
+One of the travellers gives you provisions.
+[Meal +1] Another gives your leader a Graduated Walking Stick (+2 Endurance; -1 Dexterity unless you possess Skill: Walking Stick).

-We were hiking across a stretch that was more farmland than forest.
+We hiked across a stretch that was more farmland than forest.
 Maize grew in terraces whose stone sides were draped over with green creepers and highland weed.
-The drop to the right of us was almost completely lost in fog.
+The ravine drop to the right of us was almost completely lost in fog.

 Trudging through the mist up a hill, we came across a group of Korean trekkers.
 They were friendly, calling out to us curiously.
 An older man among them asked me where I was from.
 Malaysia, I said.